ryanvarley/ExoData/readme.md

 You can then access most units and constants such as meters pq.m, astronomical units pq.au etc!

-Some astronomy units such as R_e, R_j, R_s (where e is Earth, j is Jupiter and s in the Sun) are not included (yet) in quantities so you need to refer to them as aq.R_e by importing exodata.astroquantities as aq
+Some astronomy units such as R_e, R_j, R_s (where e is Earth, j is Jupiter and s in the Sun) are not included (yet) in quantities so you need to refer to them as aq.R_e by importing exodata.astroquantities

+	import exodata.astroquantities as aq

+exodata.astroquantities includes all pq units so only the *aq* import is necessary

-There are also M_e, M_s, M_j.
+There are also other units such as mass (M_e, M_s and M_j).

-Please read more about [Quantities](https://github.com/python-quantities/python-quantities)
+You can read more about the Quantities package [here](https://github.com/python-quantities/python-quantities).

 # Equations

-The module contains several equations at the moment and I plan to add many more.
-If you want one why not write it yourself and send me a pull request or open an issue with a request.

-	kepler60b.calcSurfaceGravity()
+The equations module contains many exolanet equations that be be used independantly or called directly from a planet or star object.
+Most equations are classes that when given all parameters bar one will calculate the missing one.

+	>>> from exodata.equations import KeplersThirdLaw
+	>>> KeplersThirdLaw(a=0.01488*aq.au, M_s=0.176*aq.M_s).P
+	array(1.5796961419409112) * d

+	>>> KeplersThirdLaw(a=0.015*aq.au, P=1.58*aq.d).M_s
+	array(0.18022315673929146) * M_s

+	>>> gj1214b = exocat.planetDict['Gliese 1214 b']
+	>>> gj1214b.calcSurfaceGravity()
-	>>> array(10.318715585166878) * m/s**2
+	array(7.929735778087916) * m/s**2

-	kepler60b.calcLogg()
-	>>> 6.93912947949421
+	>>> gj1214b.calcLogg()

-	gj1214.calcTansitDuration()
+	2.8992587166958947

+	>>>> gj1214b.calcTransitDuration(circular=True)
-	>>> array(54.73064331158644) * min
+	array(52.74732533968579) * min

-see COMING SOON

 # Assumptions

-Currently they are stored in the dictionary exoplanetcatalogue.assumptions.planetAssumptions.
+These are how a planet is classified acoridng to mass, radius and temperature along with assumptions for the albedo and mean molecular weight based on these parameters.
+Currently they are stored in the dictionary `exodata.assumptions.planetAssumptions`.

-Overwriting these values (or adding new ones) will change the output.
+Overwriting these values (or adding new ones) will change the output. for example, looking at the mass types we can see a list defining the limits.
+Editing this list to change the values or add new classes will chnage how planet are classified in the program.

-Please see assumptions.py for how to do this.
+	>>> exodata.assumptions.planetAssumptions['massType']
+	[(array(10.0) * M_e, 'Super-Earth'), (array(20.0) * M_e, 'Neptune'), (inf, 'Jupiter')]

-# OECPY Global Parameters
+# ExoData Global Parameters
-A few options can be set within OECPY to change the behaviour of the program.
+A few options can be set within ExoData to change the global behaviour of the program.
 By default if a quantity is missing for a parameter it is calculated if possible.
-For example if you use .a for the semi-major axis and it is not present in the catalogue it will be calculated using the period and stellar mass and returned. this happens silently except for raising the `Calculated SMA` flag. (see flags).
+For example if you use .a for the semi-major axis and it is not present in the catalogue it will be calculated using the period and stellar mass and returned.
+This happens silently except for raising the `Calculated SMA` flag. (see flags).
 You can turn this behaviour off by typing

-`exodata.params.estimateMissingValues = False`
+	exodata.params.estimateMissingValues = False

 This will only take scope in the current project so if you close the interpreter it will reset to True.

 # Plotting

 ExoData features a plotting library for planet and stellar parameters in a scatter plot and per parameter bin.
 Please see the [plots section](https://github.com/ryanvarley/open-exoplanet-catalogue-python/wiki/Plotting) of the documentation for further information.
 Note that all plots are shown here were produced after `import seaborn` which changes the plot style.

+Note if you want to replicate these plots in the default python interpretor you will need to **import pyplot and issue the show command after each plotting code** shown below.
+You will also need to close the open plot before typing any further commands.

+	import matplotlib.pyplot as plt
+	plt.show()

 ### Discovery Method by Year